Riiid-Team/AI-Learning/README.md

 ## About the Project

 ## Goals
-The goal of this project is to create a machine learning model that predicts whether users will answer questions correctly.
+The project aims to create a machine learning model that predicts whether users will answer questions correctly.

 ## Background